 Dr. Reichs is one of very few forensic anthropologists ever certified by the American Board of Forensic Anthropology.
 She served on the Board of Directors and as Vice President of both the American Academy of Forensic Sciences and the American Board of Forensic Anthropology, and as a member of the National Police Services Advisory Council in Canada.
 She is a Professor Emeritus in the Department of Anthropology at the University of North Carolina-Charlotte.

 Dr. Reichs is a native of Chicago, where she received her master’s degree and PhD from Northwestern University.
 She now divides her time between Charlotte, NC and Montreal, Québec.

 Kathy Reichs will receive her award on Wednesday, September 20, 2023, at noon, at Norris Center on Northwestern’s campus.
 She will be introduced by Erin Waxenbaum, PhD, professor of instruction, director of undergraduate studies, Department of Anthropology; Anna Parkinson, associate professor, Department of German Literature and Critical Thought; and Brett Neveu, professor of instruction, Radio/TV/Film.

-The Alumnae of Northwestern University is an all-volunteer organization of women that raises funds for a wide range of projects to benefit the University and shares the University’s academic resources with the community through its Continuing Education program.
-Founded in 1916, The Alumnae has given more than $7.5 million to the University in the form of grants, fellowships, scholarships, an endowed professorship, as well as providing funds for special university projects and summer internships.
-For more information, visit The Alumnae website: (www.nualumnae.org).
+The Alumnae of Northwestern is an all-volunteer organization of women that raises funds for a wide range of projects to benefit the University.
+It shares the University’s academic resources with the community through its Continuing Education program, which is celebrating its 54rd year of bringing daytime noncredit courses to the public.
+The Alumnae has given more than $9.5 million to the University in the form of grants, fellowships, scholarships, and an endowed professorship, and has provided funds for special university projects and summer internships.
+For more information, visit The Alumnae website (www.nualumnae.org).